Things to do in the Hunter Valley: Where to Wine, Dine & Unwind

 697 Hermitage Road, Pokolbin

 A favourite for both locals and visitors, Café Enzo is set in a charming sandstone building, with an enchanting courtyard, complete with a trickling fountain.
-Offering a delicious menu full of locally grown produce, Café Enzo is open for breakfast, lunch, and even during those necessary in between snacking times.
+Offering a delicious menu full of locally grown produce, this Hunter Valley café is open for breakfast, lunch, and even during those in-between snacking times.

-Simple, elegant food in a jaw-dropping setting, this is the ideal winery restaurant.
+With simple, elegant food in a jaw-dropping setting, this is the ideal winery restaurant.
 Prepare yourself for a truly epic meal with award-winning food from executive chef Nick Samaras.
-The menu is full of delicious dishes made with fresh produce and fresher flavours but, if you’re looking for a show-stopping foodie experience, check out the $150 per person signature menu with matching wines.
+The Esca menu is full of delicious dishes made with fresh produce and fresher flavours but, if you’re looking for a show-stopping foodie experience, check out their signature menu with matching wines.

 790 McDonalds Road, Pokolbin